spring1843/go-dsa/array/README.md

 In the Go programming language, arrays are considered values rather than pointers and represent the entirety of the array.
 Whenever an array is passed to a function, a copy is created, resulting in additional memory usage.
 However, to avoid this issue, it is possible to pass a pointer to the array instead.

-To define an array in Go, it is necessary to specify the array size using a constant.
+To define an array in Go, it is possible to specify the array size using a constant.
 By using constants in this manner, it is no longer necessary to use the make function to create the array.

 ```Go
 package main